loechel/praesentationen/plone-and-python-community.rst

 .. note::

-    The user interface and the default design of Plone changed with time.
+    The user interface and the default appearance of Plone changed with time.
     But the idea of empowering users remained constant.

 ----